fuxianghuang1/VersaMammo/datapre/classification_data/readme.md

-The data of classification and multi-classification should be put here.
+The datasets for classification and multi-classification should be put here.